opencurriculai/data_science_curriculum/docs/Curriculum.md

     - Make it easy to find like-minded individuals to connect, study or work with by joining the community.
     - Encourage people to develop skills such as public speaking, writing, creating presentations, and leadership.

-For more information, make sure to read the [the About page](about.md).
+For more information, make sure to read the [About page](about.md).

 ## Learning Path Example